thegenemyers/FASTGA/README.md

 * A contig (index) is either (1) a single integer, say c, denoting the c'th contig in the genome, or (2) a pair of integers separated by a ., say s.c, denoting the c'th contig of the s'th scaffold in the genome.

-* A scaffold (index) is a single integer, say s, denoting the s'th scaffold in the genome.
+* A scaffold (index) is either a single integer, say s, denoting the s'th scaffold in the genome, or it can be a string in which case it denotes every scaffold whose header prefix (excluding any leading white space) matches the string.

 * The special symbol # which may substitute for an integer denotes "the last", e.g. # adresses the last contig in the genome, #.1 addresses the 1st contig of the last scaffold, and 1_500-# selects the substring from 500 to the end of contig 1.